chmac/splostr/README.md

   - Get the group members
   - Choose which members to share the expense with
   - Post an event kind `1537` with the relevant parameters

+## Frontend architecture

+Currently we're using the `nostr-react` package.
+Components specify a filter query, and get back an array of events.
+This creates challenges when trying to retrieve a single event.
+For example trying to get the group metadata.

+When displaying members, currently we're just showing IDs.
+Ideally we'd retrieve profile (kind `0`) events.
+There is a `useProfile()` hook in `nostr-react` that would help with this.